lgatto/TeachingMaterial/Exercises/Exercise-04.md

-We use the same call to create the sample and feaure meta data, which are directly represented as the expected `data.frame` class.
+We use the same call to create the sample and feature meta data, which are directly represented by the desired `data.frame` class.

 ```r